stollaz/FootballSimCpp/README.md

   - Not sure how to solve this yet
 - Preparing to implement the simulation code

+TODO:
-TODO: Port 1:1 or clean-up / trim code as I port?
+- Port 1:1 or clean-up / trim code as I port?
 Unsure
+- Get new season data